Pitman's and L\'evy's theorems for Brownian bridges: Introduction and main results

 from \cite{bp} (in fact, $U$ is uniformly distributed on $[0,1]$), Theorem~2.2 in \cite{bp} asserts that the process

 is identical in law with $\bb ^{0}$ running until it reaches the global minimum, while our \cref{;cmaini} shows that the process

-is.
-This difference may be explained by Theorem~1.1 in \cite{har25+}, which will be pursued elsewhere.
-Our corollary provides a more direct connection between $\bb ^{0}$ and $M^{0}$ in that it does not involve a time-reversal operation such as \eqref{;utr}, which presumably makes it possible to treat the laws of $\cp (\bb ^{0})$ and $\bb ^{0}$ simultaneously.
+is.\ This difference may be explained by Theorem~1.1 in \cite{har25+}, which will be pursued elsewhere.
+Our corollary provides a more direct connection between $\bb ^{0}$ and $M^{0}$ in that it does not involve a time-reversal operation such as \eqref{;utr}, which presumably has enabled us to treat the laws of $\cp (\bb ^{0})$ and $\bb ^{0}$ simultaneously, namely their joint identity in law.

 \thetag{2} Imhof's relation \cite[Section~4]{imh} shows the following absolute continuity relationship between the laws of $M^{0}$ and the three-dimensional Bessel process $R$ restricted to the time interval $[0,t]$: for every nonnegative measurable function $F$ on $\ctd{t}{}$,